 LXL - the file-type for a MechDesigner Library file.

-There are three different options when you open a Library File.
+There are three options when you open a Library File.

 •Preselect a Plane - the Library File will add a new Mechanism-Editor.
 The model in the Library file will open on the XY-Plane of the new Mechanism-Editor.

 •Preselect a Part - the Library File will open on the Part.
 The Library File will be a child to the Part.

 •Preselect nothing - the Library Fie is opened and merged with the active Mechanism-Editor.